-So here we are in Queensland!
+So here we are on the Bicentennial National Trail in Queensland!
 New state, new beginning I am determined to be a more consistent blogger!
 So here we go.

 From Killarney, we had a late start and after examining the map, planned on camping at the first Condamine river crossing.
 However, once we got there, to our disappointment there was nowhere to string our fence up to and too close to the road to rely on hobbles for the night, so we pushed on.
 The winter days are getting short and I was beginning to get a little desperate for somewhere to camp.
 But it is a funny thing- the BNT has a way of making things seem so ridiculously hard and impossible, and just when you think you’ve really got yourself into a fix, everything falls into place and you end up getting exactly what you needed.